Sexual Harassment

 - Don't feel pressured to laugh along to sexist conversations or 'banter'

-- Call out bad language and sexist behaviour among your friends
+- Have A Word, Call out bad language and sexist behaviour among your friends.
+Take the challenge with the Mayor of London's 'say Maaate to a mate' interactive video

 - If you are worried about somebody being sexually harassed and not sure what to do – don't remain silent, speak to your head of year/student services for advice